 What is the impact and where does it occur?
 What is the organization's involvement in the impact?

-Management Approach Petron is unique since it operates in an ecosystem that includes a diverse group of supply chain stakeholders, from large foreign and local contractors to Philippine society's most basic units, the household and the barangay.
+Petron is unique since it operates in an ecosystem that includes a diverse group of supply chain stakeholders, from large foreign and local contractors to Philippine society's most basic units, the household and the barangay.
 While the potential for inclusive development is great, the challenge for alignment is enormous.
 We seek to leverage on our size and scale to extend the sustainability agenda throughout our sphere of influence.
-In order to maintain the widest reach and deepest Petron Vision, Mission, and Values Vision "To be the Leading Provider of Total Customer Solutions in the Energy Sector and its Derivative Businesses."
-Mission We will achieve this by: • Being an integral part of our customers' lives, market penetration among industry players, the company operates the biggest number of storage delivering a consistent customer experience through innovative products and services;

-facilities nationwide, delivering products to and from its terminals strategically located in major locations to its service stations and customer accounts, using a large fleet of marine vessels, tank trucks and bridgers, and various other means of product transport.
+In order to maintain the widest reach and deepest market penetration among industry players, the company operates the biggest number of storage facilities nationwide, delivering products to and from its terminals strategically located in major locations to its service stations and customer accounts, using a large fleet of marine vessels, tank trucks and bridgers, and various other means of product transport.